-16. To view the entire label for a volume, point to the volume.
+17. To view the entire label for a volume, point to the volume.
 The label appears in a tooltip.

-- 17. Do one or more of the following until the Select Destination Volumes area shows the volumes that you want to restore to the destination machine: - To change the format of a disk in the destination machine, right-click the disk icon and choose Convert to GPT disk or Convert to MBR disk. - If the protected (source) system has an "ESP" volume (e.g., MB/99.0) - i.
+- 18. Do one or more of the following until the Select Destination Volumes area shows the volumes that you want to restore to the destination machine: - To change the format of a disk in the destination machine from MBR to GPT or from GPT to MBR, delete all volumes from the disk (except for any MSRP volume), and then rightclick the disk icon and choose Convert to GPT disk or Convert to MBR disk. - If the protected (source) system has an "ESP" volume (e.g., MB799.0): - i.
 Drag the ESP volume from the source system to the start of a GPT-formatted disk in the destination machine. - If a message states that an EFI partition can only be restored to a UEFI system, you are trying to restore the system to a BIOS machine.
 You can only restore a UEFI-based system to a UEFI destination machine. - ii.
 Drag the "Boot" volume from the source system to the right of the ESP volume in the destination machine. - iii.
 Drag other volumes that you want to restore, if any, from the source system to the destination machine.